 Improve network security by focusing on prevention, not cures

 The best time to prevent a cyber attack is before that attack even begins.
-And that's why strong network security posture is so important.
+And that's why a strong network security posture is so important.

 By following the best practices discussed here, businesses can create a solid security foundation.
-Combine robust perimeter protection, efficient threat monitoring, workforce training and measures like network segmentation to make life harder for potential attackers.
+Combine robust perimeter protection, efficient threat monitoring, workforce training, and measures like network segmentation to make life harder for potential attackers.